awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ```

 **Note**
 AutomationAssumeRole is not a valid parameter\.
-Don’t choose this item when running Automation workflows that target a parameter value\.
+Don’t choose this item when running automation that target a parameter value\.

 ### Targeting parameter value maps<a name="automation-working-targets-maps"></a>